eikouji/A-Minesweeper-game-coded-with-Python/README.md

-# A Minesweeper game coded with Python
+# A Minesweeper game coded with Python #

+# Description #
+A Minesweeper game to help teach me the basics of Python.